-Bryan Organ (born 31 August 1935 in Leicester) is an English artist considered as one of the leading and most innovative British portrait painters of the 20th Century.
-His paintings have included portraits of prominent public figures and of members of the British Royal Family.
-Organ is also known for landscape paintings, such as 'St Pancras Station', (Leicester New Walk Museum and Art Gallery), and lithographic studies of animals (Tate).
-London's National Portrait Gallery holds a total of 16 of his portraits of which 6 were commissioned by the Gallery's Trustees.
+Bryan Organ (born 31 August 1935 in Leicester) is a British artist considered one of the leading and most innovative English portrait painters of the 20th century.
+His paintings have included portraits of prominent public figures and of members of the British royal family.
+Organ is also known for landscape paintings, such as St Pancras Station, (Leicester New Walk Museum and Art Gallery), and lithographic studies of animals (Tate).
+London's National Portrait Gallery holds a total of sixteen of his portraits of which six were commissioned by the Gallery's Trustees.

+Organ studied at Loughborough College of Art and the Royal Academy Schools (1952–59) before returning to teach at Loughborough College of Art (1959–66).
+In 1967 Organ left the college and to continue painting as a full-time career.
 His first solo exhibition was at Leicester City Art Gallery (1958) when still a student.
 He has been represented by The Redfern Gallery since 1967

 Organ lives and works in Leicestershire and London.
 He is a godfather to Prince Harry, Duke of Sussex.